KoryNunn/kgo/README.md

 and asynchronous function is a function that, when complete, calls a callback with its results.

-kgo returns itsself, so it can be chained:
+kgo returns its-self, so it can be chained:

     kgo(name, deps, fn)(name, deps, fn)(name, deps, fn)